tannerdolby/tannerdolby.com/src/writing/post-two.md

 post_tags:
 - shell
 - security
 preview: "How familiar are you with using SSH?
-If you hesitated to answer the question, don't fear as after reading this article you will understand how to perform a secure remote connection to a server using SSH and work in the server environment."
+If you hesitated to answer, don't fear as after reading this article you will understand how to perform a secure remote connection to a server using SSH and work in the server environment."
 permalink: /writing/{{ tag }}/{{ shortname | slug }}/
 image:
     fallback: